mismail6/Pytorch-DCGAN-for-Custom-Dataset/README.md

   <img src="Scaled_images/Champ4_scaled.png" width="256" alt="Image 3">
 </p>

-In this case, I first trained lr=0.0002 for 200 epochs then 0.0001 for 100 epochs.
-A batch size of 64 was used consistently The images were transformed to be 64x64 so the generated are also 64x64 which were too small so I had to upscale the generated images by x4.
+In this case, I first trained lr=0.0002 for 200 epochs then 0.0001 for 100 epochs. batch size = 64.
+The images were initially resized to be 64x64 for better training so the generated images are also 64x64 which was too small so I had to upscale the results by x4.